There are three approaches Democrats can take to 2028:

 Seven out of the top eight donors in 2024 were for Republicans:

-In the case of Miriam Adelson, Democrats aren’t going to win her over unless they are willing to stop signaling in favor of a two state solution.
+In the case of Miriam Adelson, Democrats aren’t going to win her over unless they stop signaling in favor of a two state solution.
 If Trump recognizes the West Bank as Israeli territory, this might actually be a gift to the Democrats.
 By destroying the hope of Palestinian statehood, Democrats can accept the new status quo and move on.
 Otherwise, Democrats will continue to frustrate both big donors as well as their base with the intractable problem of a two-state fiction on a road to nowhere.

 Pro-populist, not anti-elite.